marcw/marc.weistroff.net/source/_posts/2014-08-23-in-the-last-24-months.markdown

 know, but I just had to the feeling that I should do it.

 In the last 24 months, I must admit I lost interest in the IT industry.
-I could states a lot of reasons for that but it would raise endless debates because none of us would be right or wrong.
+I could state a lot of reasons for that but it would raise endless debates because none of us would be right or wrong.
 The fact is that I can get bored quickly when things look and act the same.
 This industry has bored me.
 I'll get more involved again when the monoculture is less strong.